-Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency Weekly 100% Review Operating Agency Monthly Less than 100% Review Sub-State Entity Quarterly Representative Sample Confidence Interval = Other Specify: Annually Stratified Describe Group: Continuously and Ongoing Other Specify: Other Specify:
+Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies):

-Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis(check each that applies):

-State Medicaid Agency Weekly
+State Medicaid Agency □ Weekly ⊠ 100% Review

-Operating Agency Monthly
+Operating Agency ☐ Monthly y Less than 100% Review

-Sub-State Entity Quarterly
+☐ Sub-State Entity ☐ Quarterly Representative Sample Confidence Interval =

+Other Specify: ⊠ Annually Stratified Describe Group:

+☐ Continuously and Ongoing Other Specify:

+Other Specify:

+Data Aggregation and Analysis:

-Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis(check each that applies):
+Responsible Party for data aggregation and analysis (check each that applies): f data aggregation and k each that applies):

+区 State Medicaid Agency □ Weekly

+Operating Agency ☐ Monthly 7

+☐ Sub-State Entity Quarter ly

 Other Specify: Annually

-Continuously and Ongoing

-Other Specify:

-c.
-Sub-Assurance: The State implements its policies and procedures for verifying that provider training is conducted in accordance with state requirements and the approved waiver.

-For each performance measure the State will use to assess compliance with the statutory assurance, complete the following.
-Where possible, include numerator/denominator.

-For each performance measure, provide information on the aggregated data that will enable the State to analyze and assess progress toward the performance measure.
-In this section provide information on the method by which each source of data is analyzed statistically/deductively or inductively, how themes are identified or conclusions drawn, and how recommendations are formulated, where appropriate.

-Number and percent of personal care providers submitting documentation that training requirements for direct care staff were met.
-Numerator = Number of personal care providers submitting documentation that training requirements for direct care staff were met.
-Denominator = Total number of personal care providers reviewed.

-Missouri Medicaid Audit and Compliance, Provider Contract Reports

-Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency Weekly 100% Review Operating Agency Monthly Less than 100% Review Sub-State Entity Quarterly Representative ii.
+Responsible Party for data aggregation and analysis (that applies): · y of data aggregation and heck each that applies): ☐ Conti inuously and Ongoing Othe Speci Sub-Assurance: The State in conducted in accordance wit procedures for verifying that p provider training i ere the State will use to as: sess compliance with the statuto ry assurance, analyze and assess progress method by which each source toward the performance me of data is analyzed statis n the aggregated data that will describe the aggregated data that will describe the aggregate.
+In this section provide the aggregate tions are formulated, where applications are formulated, where applications are formulated. information on the y, how themes are training requirements for opersonal care providers su lirect care staff were me bmitting documentation omitting documentation that t.
+Numerator = Number of that training requirements fo mber of personal care provide Data Source (Select one): Other If 'Other' is selected, specify Missouri Medicaid Audit a er Contract Reports Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies) Sampling Approach (check each that applies): State Medicaid Agency □ Weekly ⊠ 100% Review Operating Agency ☐ Monthly Less than 100% Review ☐ Sub-State Entity □ Quarterly Representative Sample Confidence ii.
 If applicable, in the textbox below provide any necessary additional information on the strategies employed by the State to discover/identify problems/issues within the waiver program, including frequency and parties responsible.

-Sample Confidence Interval =
+Interval =

-Other Specify: Annually Stratified Describe Group:
+Other Specify: × Annual ly Stratified Describe Group:

-Continuously and Ongoing Other Specify:
+☐ Continuously and Ongoing Other Specify:

 Other Specify:

-Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis(check each that applies):
+Data Aggregation and Anal Responsible Party for data aggregation and analysis (a that applies): ı data aggregation and k each that applies):

-State Medicaid Agency Weekly
+State Medicaid Agenc y □ Weekly

-Operating Agency Monthly
+Operating Agency ☐ Monthly

-Sub-State Entity Quarterly

-Other Specify: Annually
+Other Specify: □ Quarter

-Continuously and Ongoing
+Continu ously and Ongoing

 Other Specify: